 Written by The Business Journal Staff

-Jiménez-Sandoval joined the Fresno State Faculty in 2000.
-During his 19 years at the university, he has served as professor of Spanish and Portuguese, coordinator of the Spanish Master of Arts program, chair of the Department of Modern and Classical Languages and Literatures and interim associate dean of the College of Arts and Humanities, later promoted to dean of the college.
+Jiménez-Sandoval joined the Fresno State faculty in 2000, serving as a professor of Spanish and Portuguese, coordinator of the Spanish master of arts, chair of the Department of Modern and Classical Languages and Literatures, interim associate dean of the College of Arts and Humanities and dean of the College of Arts and Humanities.